-Tahltan traditional territory is located in Northwestern British Columbia.
-It covers 93,500 km2 (36,100 miles2), more than 11 percent of BC, and includes the Stikine River watershed.
-The north/western border runs parallel to the Alaskan/Canadian border, and includes part of the Yukon Territory.
-The south/eastern border includes the upper Nass tributaries and western half of the Stikine plateau, including the sacred headwaters of the Stikine, Nass and Skeena rivers.
+Covering 93,500 square km, the north/western border of Tahltan territory runs parallel to the Alaskan/Canadian border, and includes part of Yukon.
+The south/eastern border includes the upper Nass tributaries, western half of the Stikine plateau, and the sacred headwaters of the Stikine, Nass and Skeena rivers.

 Map of Tahltan Territory -- courtesy of Tahltan Central Government